stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 us, too, that our venture was far from safe; for in what strength the thing might appear no one could tell.
 But we deemed the game worth the hazard, and embarked on it alone and unhesitatingly;
 conscious that the seeking of outside aid would only expose us to ridicule and perhaps defeat our entire purpose.
-Such was our frame of mind as we talked&mdash;far into the night, till my uncle&rsquo;s growing drowsiness made me remind him to lie down for his two-hour sleep.
+Such was our frame of mind as we talked--far into the night, till my uncle's growing drowsiness made me remind him to lie down for his two-hour sleep.

-  Something like fear chilled me as I sat there in the small hours alone&mdash;I say alone, for one who sits by a sleeper is indeed alone; perhaps more alone than he can realise.
+  Something like fear chilled me as I sat there in the small hours alone--I say alone, for one who sits by a sleeper is indeed alone; perhaps more alone than he can realise.
-My uncle breathed heavily, his deep inhalations and exhalations accompanied by the rain outside, and punctuated by another nerve-racking sound of distant dripping water within&mdash;for the house was repulsively damp even in dry weather, and in this storm positively swamp-like.
+My uncle breathed heavily, his deep inhalations and exhalations accompanied by the rain outside, and punctuated by another nerve-racking sound of distant dripping water within--for the house was repulsively damp even in dry weather, and in this storm positively swamp-like.
 I studied the loose, antique masonry of the walls in the fungus-light and the feeble rays which stole in from the street through the screened windows; and once, when the noisome atmosphere of the